ELTEbioinformatics/mulea/README.md

 # Introduction

-The `mulea` R package (Turek et al., n.d.) is a comprehensive tool for functional enrichment analysis.
+The `mulea` R package (Turek et al. 2024) is a comprehensive tool for functional enrichment analysis.
 It provides two different approaches:

 1. For unranked sets of elements, such as significantly up- or